eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Workspace-manager-overview.md

 The name of the needed file, the current context tables and the library data (the currently used type of processing) are passed to the `parse_library` method of the *parse_lib_provider* interface.
 The method finds the library file (i.e. a macro or COPY file) with the specified name and parses it with the given context.

 The workspace is the most important implementation of the `parse_lib_provider` interface.
-It provides libraries based on the processor groups configuration described in [[libraries configuration]].
+It provides libraries based on the processor groups configuration described in [[configuration of libraries]].

 Diagnostics
 -----------